-22. The College Crest is made up of 2 circles with a white background.
-The space within the inner circle is stripped in the national colours, green-white-green, while the name of the College is inscribed in the lower part of the white space between the 2 circles.
-Within the inner circle, the Armed Forces insignia is placed on the white background between the 2 green colours.
-An eagle and a searchlight of peace are placed in succession on top of the emblem.
+22. The College Crest is made up of 2 circles on a white background.
+The space within the inner circle is striped in the national colours, greenwhite-green, while the name of the College is inscribed in the lower part of the white space between the 2 circles.
+Within the inner circle, the

+Armed Forces logo is placed on the white background between the green colours.
+A torch, representing knowledge/enlightenment, is placed above the inner circle.
 At the base is a scroll in yellow parchment bearing the College motto: Excellence, Courage Patriotism and Integrity.